-X-ray is the most frequently used form of medical imaging used to diagnose conditions in the chest, bone, sinuses, skull, or spine.
+X-ray is the oldest and most frequently used form of medical imaging used to diagnose conditions in the chest, bone, sinuses, skull, or spine.
 It is the fastest and easiest way for a physician to view and assess broken bones and can also be used to diagnose and monitor the progression of degenerative diseases.

 How Radiology (X-ray) Works

 Chest X-ray of the heart, lungs and bones

 Unlike most forms of radiation, X-rays can pass through body tissue, making it possible to provide images of internal structures without performing surgery.
 During the procedure, electromagnetic radiation passes through the body onto film.
 Dense structures such as bone absorb most of the radiation and appear white on developed film.
 Structures that are less dense appear in lighter shades of gray and black.

 Types of X-rays

 Different types of X-rays are offered at specific imaging center locations, some include:

 - Abdominal X-rays

 - Intravenous Pyelography (IVP) – Evaluations of the kidneys, ureter, and bladder.

 Fluoroscopy is a form of diagnostic radiology enabling a radiologist, with the aid of a contrast agent, to visualize an organ or organ system.
 During fluoro, multiple X-rays are taken in a series, giving the doctor a moving picture of what your body is doing.
 With fluoro, you can watch someone swallow, or even watch a heart beat.
 Fluoro is used in many different areas of imaging services.
 In some cases, there is nothing wrong with the tissue, but the problem is with the movement of the tissue.
 With fluoro, we can watch the tissue in action and observe the way it moves—normally or abnormally.